-demonstrate When making, students knowledge and understanding of visual features to communicate artistic intention.
-They develop competency with independent selection of media, technologies and skills as they make experimental and resolved artworks. synthesising ideas developed throughout the responding phase.
+When making, students demonstrate knowledge and understanding of visual features to communicate artistic intention.
+They develop competency with independent selection of media, technologies and skills as they make experimental and artworks. synthesising resolved developed throughout the responding phase.

-A course of study in Visuals Art in Practice can establish a basis for further education and employment in the fields of arts practice, design, craft, and information technologies; broader areas in creative industries and cultural institutions; and diverse fields that use skills inherent in the subject, including advertising. arts administration and communication, management, design, education, galleries and museums, film and television, public relations, and science and
+A course of study in Visuals Art in Practice can establish a basis for further education and employment in the fields of arts practice, design, craft, and information technologies; broader areas in creative industries and cultural institutions; and diverse fields that use skills inherent in the subject, including administration advertising. arts and management, communication, design. education, galleries and museums, film and television, public relations, and science and technology.